Make it a smooth transition...

 Step 3: Reserve your place for orientation*

-Instructions for reserving your academic orientation date will be sent beginning in late January to students starting classes in the fall semester and beginning in November to students starting classes in the spring semester.
-During your academic orientation session you’ll register for your first semester of classes, meet with your academic advisor and receive your campus identification card.
+During your academic orientation session you will register for your first semester of classes, meet with your academic advisor and receive your campus identification card.

 Step 4: Reserve your housing